cupy/cupy/docs/source/upgrade.rst

        pass
    cupy.cuda.Device()  # -> CuPy v10 returns device 0 instead of device 1

-This decision was made to serve CuPy *users* beter, but it could lead to surprises to downstream *developers* depending on CuPy, as essentially CuPy's :class:`~cupy.cuda.Device` context manager no longer respects the CUDA ``cudaSetDevice()`` API.
+This decision was made to serve CuPy *users* better, but it could lead to surprises to downstream *developers* depending on CuPy, as essentially CuPy's :class:`~cupy.cuda.Device` context manager no longer respects the CUDA ``cudaSetDevice()`` API.
 Mixing device management functionalities (especially using context manager) from different libraries is highly discouraged.